andrew/ultimate-awesome/README.md

 - [awesome-synapse](https://github.com/murggu/awesome-synapse) - A curated list of awesome Azure Synapse resources.
 - [awesome-appmesh](https://github.com/nbrandaleone-aws/awesome-appmesh) - A curated list of App Mesh guides, tool and resources.
 - [awesome-near](https://github.com/near-x/awesome-near) - A curated list of awesome NEAR frameworks, libraries, software and resources.
+- [awesome-filmmaking](https://github.com/oli-z/awesome-filmmaking) - A curated list of awesome ressources for making films.
 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
 - [awesome-sf](https://github.com/phil-ociraptor/awesome-sf) - An awesome list for those who are new to SF, visiting SF, and those who have lived in SF for years but want to see their city with new eyes.
 - [Awesome-Community](https://github.com/rafaecheve/Awesome-Community) - Repository about how to build communities online.